The cards, the people, the memory ...

 Despite his studies and the persistent action in searching for the petroleum, remained however, "a prophet in his country", unheeded, having had vulgar interlocutors, not only locally.

+Today the research, the utilization of oil fields, in Bronte and other zones of the island, and the use of methane have became Sicilian realities.
 In the territory were discovered important methane fields (gasoline), rich of liquid products degasified in a big plant, built, by the E.N.I., at a few kilometers from Bronte.

 "The petroleum meant a pacific revolution; the industrial and economic revolution which would have changed the face of my land; it meant a better future.